Workload deployment

 The following instructions will guide you through the process of making an existing Kubernetes deployment confidential and deploying it together with Contrast.

-A running CoCo-enabled cluster is required for these steps, see the setup guide on how to set it up.
+A running CoCo-enabled cluster is required for these steps, see the setup guide on how to set up a bare-metal cluster.

 Deploy the Contrast runtime